alessandropadrinofficial/fullstack_nanodegree/linux_server_configuration/README.md

 1. Run *sudo nano /etc/ssh/sshd_config* to open up the configuration file
 2. Change the port number from 22 to 2200 in this file
+3. Change PermitRootLogin to no
-3. Save and exit the file
+4. Save and exit the file
-4. Restart SSH: *sudo service ssh restart*
+5. Restart SSH: *sudo service ssh restart*

 ## Firewall configuration